aboczek/Portfolio-Website/README.md

 # Portfolio Website for myself!

-This Project represents me my work and information about me, it should work on desktop tablets and mobiles without any issues.
+Welcome to my Portfolio project, it is about my coding story with information about me, my projects and my story.

 **placeholder**